aelai/Azure-Project-Trading/README.md

 ## Azure Databricks

 - Transformations
+  - Databricks will be used for all transformations of the stock data.
-- Use secret scopes backed by Key Vault
+- Use secret scopes backed by Key Vault to access ADLS
   - Scope created here: <https://<databricks-instance>#secrets/createScope>
   - Service Principle secret stored in key Vault